wwuccdc/beginner_tutorials/Routers.md

 	permit <workstation_subnet> any tcp 443
 	deny any any
 ~~~
-Is enough to allow 80,443 (often http and https traffic, including windows update for security updates!) out from the workstation computers but will not allow any malicious program on the workstations to reach out on another port.
-The workstations will use these open ports for outbound web traffic however we also need to allow traffic to return to the computers so that web pages can actually be loaded.
+The above example would allow traffic on ports 80 & 443 (often http and https traffic, including windows update for security updates!) out from the workstation computers but will not allow any malicious program on the workstations to reach out on another port.
+The workstations will use these open ports for outbound web traffic, however, we also need to allow traffic to return to the computers so that web pages can actually be loaded.
 Traffic comes back from the servers on dynamic ports so we can't simply say "let 80 and 443 flow both ways", instead the firewall or router can examine a TCP stream and decide if it is "established" meaning traffic is already moving in at least one direction (because we have no rules allowing traffic in yet, this means we must have started the connection) and add an inbound rule along the following lines:
 ~~~
 	permit any <workstation_subnet> tcp established
 	deny any any
 ~~~
 This allows any tcp traffic on any port that is an established stream to be forwarded to the workstation computers, this is ideal because we can now browse the web but are protected from malicious programs trying to start connections on other ports and from many possible vulnerabilities that may still be open on each workstation.
 ##Firewall Software

+__Missing info__